freifunk-gluon/gluon/docs/package/gluon-hoodselector.rst

 Behaviour
 ------------------

-The following is an abstract state diagramm which gives an overview of the process:
+The following is an abstract state diagram which gives an overview of the process:

 .. image:: ./gluon-hoodselector.svg